-The results of confirm the predictions made by Equations 2 and 3.
+The results of this experiment confirm the predictions made by Equations 2 and 3.
 With increased mass of the glider in part 2 the acceleration was smaller due to the fact that with the increased mass a larger force would be needed to accelerate the glider to the same velocity as in part 1.
 In part three the increased mass of the hanging weight did indeed increase the force on the glider and the acceleration as a result.
 The acceleration increased with the increased mass as predicted.

 Summary: In this experiment the components of force were examined.
 Newton's second law states that force is equal to the mass of an object multiplied by the acceleration.
 By adjusting the mass of the glider the the acceleration of the glider became less.
 With increased force on the glider the acceleration was increased confirming Newton's second law.
+The results should be accurate as long as there are no other forces acting on the glider.
+As mentioned, the friction should be reduced to nearly zero thanks to the air cushion between the glider and track.
+The pocket of air is not perfect and the air from the track might push the glider in a specific direction.
+This can be tested by allowing the glider to sit on the air track with no force on it.
+If the glider moves in either direction there might be some force on the glider from the track.

 Applications: